eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

   The update is done on the Schema Master DC machine and replicated to all DC machines in the forest area.<br>

 ### Domain Naming Master
+This role is responsible for domain definitions within the forest area.<br>
 ### Infrastructure Master
 ### Domain DNS Master
 ### Forest DNS Master